 The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

 You're probably here because you want to lose weight, but perhaps you're stuck at fat loss square one.
-You're trying to figure out what to eat and how much to eat, right?
-But already you've hit a stumbling block.
-Because the information isn't clear on the best macro split for fat loss.
+You're trying to figure out what to eat and how much to eat.
+But already you've hit a stumbling block because the information isn't clear on the best macro split for fat loss.

 Some say it's high fat, low carb.
 Others say it's the opposite because fat is bad for your health.
-And then there's those people who tell you it just doesn't matter.
+And then there are those people who tell you it just doesn't matter.
 But where does that leave you?